Job Training in New York City

 • Check out our newest programs in Culinary Cannabis and Fiber Optics Training.

-• College for Kids is back!
-CFK offers a variety of in-person academic and recreational courses for children ages 5-13 on Kingsborough’s beautiful and secure campus in Brooklyn.
+• College for Kids offers a variety of in-person academic and recreational courses for children ages 5-13 on Kingsborough’s beautiful and secure campus in Brooklyn.
 Full-day and half-day options are available!
 All materials are included!
 The program is designed to provide opportunities for children to enjoy the satisfaction of accomplishment through personal achievement and mastering skills while being encouraged to embrace a healthy lifestyle through activities and sports.

 Upwardly Global – Immigrant and Refugee Professionals Job Coaching & Skilling Program